gethyas/images.gethyas.com/content/docs/start-here/getting-started.md

 Use the [project configuration](/docs/reference/configuration/), shortcodes (["img"](/docs/reference/shortcodes/img/), ["picture"](/docs/reference/shortcodes/picture/), and ["figure"](/docs/reference/shortcodes/figure/)), and partials (["img"](/docs/reference/partials/img/), ["picture"](/docs/reference/partials/picture/), and ["figure"](/docs/reference/partials/figure/)) reference pages to ensure that images is configured and functioning properly.
 See the guides in the sidebar for help storing images and customizing your Images setup.

-If your answer cannot be found in these docs, please visit the [full Hyas Docs](https://docs.gethyas.com/) for complete Hyas documentation.
-Your question may be answered by understanding how Hyas works in general, underneath this Images integration.
+If your answer cannot be found in these docs, please visit the [full Thulite Docs](https://docs.thulite.io/) for complete Thulite documentation.
+Your question may be answered by understanding how Thulite works in general, underneath this Images integration.

-You can also check for any known [Images issues on GitHub](https://github.com/gethyas/images/issues), and get help in [Hyas Discussions](https://github.com/gethyas/hyas/discussions) from our active, friendly community!
+You can also check for any known [Images issues on GitHub](https://github.com/gethyas/images/issues), and get help in [Thulite Discussions](https://github.com/gethyas/hyas/discussions) from our active, friendly community!

 ## Credits